SAP/openui5-docs/docs/Behavior-driven_Development_with_Gherkin_45ac9f1.md

 ### Gherkin

 Gherkin is written in JavaScript and is fully compatible with OpenUI5, OPA, and QUnit.
-It is based on the "cucumber" tool.
+It is based on the “cucumber” tool.

 The advantages of using Gherkin are: